 Helmerich & Payne, Inc. (which together with its subsidiaries is identified as the "Company", "we", "us" or "our," except where stated or the context requires otherwise), was incorporated under the laws of the State of Delaware on February 3, 1940, and is successor to a business originally organized in 1920.
-We are primarily engaged in contract drilling of oil and gas wells for others and this business accounts for almost all of our operating revenues.
+We are primarily engaged in contract drilling of oil and gas wells for oil and gas exploration and production companies and this business accounts for almost all of our operating revenues.

 Our contract drilling business is composed of three reportable business segments: U.S. Land, Offshore and International Land.
-During fiscal 2016, our U.S. Land operations drilled primarily in Oklahoma, California, Texas, Wyoming, Colorado, Louisiana, Mississippi, Pennsylvania, Ohio, New Mexico and North Dakota.
-Offshore operations were conducted in the Gulf of Mexico and Equatorial Guinea.
-Our International Land segment conducted drilling operations in five international locations during fiscal 2016: Ecuador, Colombia, Argentina, Bahrain and United Arab Emirates ("UAE").
+During fiscal 2017, our U.S. Land operations drilled primarily in Colorado, Louisiana, Ohio, Oklahoma, New Mexico, North Dakota, Pennsylvania, Texas, Utah, West Virginia and Wyoming.
+Offshore operations were conducted in the Gulf of Mexico.
+Our International Land segment conducted drilling operations in four international locations during fiscal 2017: Argentina, Bahrain, Colombia and United Arab Emirates ("UAE").

-We are also engaged in the ownership, development and operation of commercial real estate and the research and development of rotary steerable technology.
+We are also engaged in the ownership, development and operation of commercial real estate and the research, development and lease for use in the oil and gas drilling industry of rotary steerable technology.
 Our real estate investments located exclusively within Tulsa, Oklahoma, include a shopping center containing approximately 441,000 leasable square feet, multi-tenant industrial warehouse properties containing approximately one million leasable square feet and approximately 210 acres of undeveloped real estate.
 Since 2008, our subsidiary, TerraVici Drilling Solutions, Inc., has pursued the development of patented rotary steerable technology as a means to enhance our horizontal and directional drilling services.
-We expect to continue research and development of this and other technology in 2017.
+We expect to continue research and development of this and other technology in 2018.
+In addition, in June of 2017, we acquired MOTIVE Drilling Technologies, Inc. ("MOTIVE").
+MOTIVE has a proprietary Bit Guidance System that is an algorithm-driven system that considers the total economic consequences of directional drilling decisions and has proven to consistently lower drilling costs through more efficient drilling and increase hydrocarbon production through smoother wellbores and more accurate well placement.
+We intend to utilize and continue to advance this technology to provide benefits for the drilling industry.
 Each of the businesses operates independently of the others through wholly-owned subsidiaries.
-This operating decentralization is balanced by centralized finance and legal organizations.
+This operating decentralization is balanced by centralized finance, legal, human resources and information technology organizations.